jsfanatik/vue-vite-weather/README.md

-# Weather Search App with Vue 3 + OpenWeatherMap API
+# Weather Search App with Vue 3, Pinia, and OpenWeatherMap API

 #### Enter a US Zip Code to search for weather by city.
 Click the recently searched (clock) icon to view all your searches (stored locally with the help of Pinia state management)